seralexger/idealista-data/README.md

 ## Analyze the data

-With all the idealista rental data of Spain, we can made some graphs to have a quick view of the information, for make this represantation and other simple representations you can find code in plot_sample.py.
+With all the idealista rental data of Spain ('data/rent_housing_data.csv'), we can made some graphs to have a quick view of the information, for make this represantation and other simple representations you can find code in plot_sample.py.

 ### Rental density